Edward Carleton Tufnell: Education

 He was educated at Eton College and Balliol College, Oxford, gaining a first class in mathematics.

 Career

 He became a commissioner for the Royal Commission on the Poor Laws in 1832.
 From 1835 to 1846 he was an assistant commissioner to administer the poor law, the new Poor Law having been passed in 1834.
 Together with James Kay-Shuttleworth, whom he had met as secretary of the Statistical Society of London (founded 1834), in 1839 they jointly published reports on the training of pauper children.
 In 1840 the Battersea Normal College for the training of teachers of pauper children was founded.
-This became the College of St Mark and St John at Chelsea, London and is now Plymouth University (also known as 'Marjon').
-This was the first training college for school teachers.
+This became the College of St Mark and St John at Chelsea, London and is now Plymouth Marjon University (also known as 'Marjon').
+This was the first training college for school teachers in the United Kingdom.
 Today's system of national school education, with public inspection, trained teachers and its support by state as well as local funds, is largely due to their initiative.